Placeblock/BuildIT/src/graphics/circuitBoard/components/README.md

-The components directory contains everything that can be put on the circuit board.
+The simBridge directory contains everything that can be put on the circuit board.

 It includes code for nodes, e.g. gates, wires and joints.